 How Much Does City College - Miami Cost?overall average net price of City College - Miami is $19,905.
 The affordability of the school largely depends on your financial need since net price varies by income group.

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At City College - Miami, approximately 100% of students took out student loans averaging $9,500 a year.
 That adds up to $38,000 over four years for those students.

-The student loan default rate at City College - Miami is 14.5%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at City College - Miami is 10.5%.
+This is about the same as the national default rate of 10.1%.

 Location of City College - Miami

 Contact details for City College - Miami are given below.

 |Address:||9300 S Dadeland Blvd., Suite 200, Miami, FL 33156|

 |Business Administration & Management||1||$34,099|

 |Criminal Justice & Corrections||0||NA|

 Online Learning at City College - Miami